yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-22-matrix-calculus.md

 The objective of this article is to provide a *gentle* introduction to the topic of matrix calculus as used in the field of machine learning.
 As such, I focus mainly on providing basic definitions and the intuitions behind those, as well as a few applications of matrix calculus.

 I apologize in advance to pure math majors for lacking mathematical rigor in some/most parts of the article.
-I particular, I generally won't bother to first question if the derivative of a function exists etc etc: I just assume it does and that what we are doing makes sense, as doing otherwise would unnecessarily complexify an already fairly long article.
+In particular, I generally won't bother to first question if the derivative of a function exists etc etc: I just assume it does and that what we are doing makes sense, as doing otherwise would unnecessarily complexify an already fairly long article.

 Finally, I focus mostly on the algebraic aspect of matrix calculus, mostly skipping the geometric intuition for now.
 </details>